arcadeangel/coinop4charity/journal.md

 Top scores on server, no longer terminal local

 Using GitHub's API terminal games high scores are now hosted on the server and no longer local meaning your grind and bragging rights are there to stay.
 Took a couple tries and days.
-Picked up a cool Multicade earlier.
-Chicago Games, lots of good games on it, super clean.
+Picked up a cool Multicade earlier with volunteer.
+Designed by Chicago Games, lots of good games on it, super clean.
 Screen needed to be centered and needed a new power cord fixed and ready now in the warehouse storage space.

 08.12.26 14:56
 Not just a bad speaker (Final Fight).